Cobalt(II) hydroxide: Preparation

 The compound can be prepared by reacting cobalt(II) nitrate in water with a solution of triethylamine N(C_{2}H_{5})_{3} as both the base and a complexing agent.
 It can also be prepared by elecrolysis of a solution of cobalt nitrate with a platinum cathode.

 Reactions

 Cobalt(II) hydroxide decomposes to cobalt(II) oxide at 168 °C under vacuum and is oxidized by air.
 The thermal decomposition product in air above 300 °C is Co3O4.

 Like iron(II) hydroxide, cobalt(II) hydroxide is a basic hydroxide, and reacts with acids to form cobalt(II) salts.
 It also reacts with strong bases to form solutions with dark blue cobaltate(II) anions, [Co(OH)4]2− and [Co(OH)6]4−.

 Structure

-The pure (β) form of cobalt(II) hydroxide has the brucite crystal structure.
-As such, the anion and cation packing are like those in cadmium iodide, in which the cobalt(II) cations have octahedral molecular geometry.
+The (β) form of cobalt(II) hydroxide has the brucite crystal structure, i.e. the arrangement of the atoms in the crystal are the same as the arrangement of the atoms in Mg(OH)2.
+The Co(II) centers are bonded to six hydroxide ligands.
+Each hydroxide ligand bridges to three Co(II) sites.
+The O-H bonds are perpendicular to the planes defined by the oxygen atoms, projecting above and below these layers.
+Ignoring the H atoms, the packing of the anion and cations is also described as the cadmium iodide structure, in which the cobalt(II) cations have octahedral molecular geometry.

 The beta form can be obtained as platelets with partial hexagonal geometry, 100-300 nm wide and 5-10 nm thick.